What Does it Take to Be a Maid or Housekeeping Cleaner?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Job Demand for Maids and Housekeeping Cleaners

 There were about 1,443,200 jobs for Maid or Housekeeping Cleaner in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 87,800 new jobs for Maid or Housekeeping Cleaner by 2026.
-Due to new job openings and attrition, there will be an average of 202,000 job openings in this field each year.
+There will be an estimated 202,000 positions for Maid or Cleaner per year.